ebmolen/WikiLadderGame/README.md

 ## Project: WikiLadder
 ## Team Members: Elisabeth Molen and Sam Miller Phillips

+### Project Description
+- A project to build the path from one Wikipedia article page to another.

 ### Compile/Execute:
 - To use the cpr library we had to use cmake rather than a Makefile.
 - To run things: